argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 ### The `TaskMapping`

-Each task has its own `TaskMapping.for_*`-classmethod and can be defined using a custom `formatting_func` but some, like Text Classification, can also be defined using default definitions using the `FeedbackDataset` fields and questions.
+A `TaskMapping` is used to define how the data should be processed and formatted according to the associated task and framework.
+Each task has its own `TaskMapping.for_*`-classmethod and the data formatting can always be defined using a custom `formatting_func`.
+However, simpler tasks like Text Classification can also be defined using default definitions.
+These directly use the fields and questions from the FeedbackDataset configuration to infer how to prepare the data.
+Underneath you can find an overview of the `TaskMapping`` requirements.

 | Framework/Task    | Text Classification | Supervised Fine-tuning | Reward Modeling | Proximal Policy Optimization | Direct Performance Optimization |
 |-------------------|--------------------|------------------------|-----------------|------------------------------|---------------------------------|